ml-energy/zeus/docs/measure/index.md

 - [`NVIDIAGPU.getName`][zeus.device.gpu.nvidia.NVIDIAGPU.getName] calls `pynvml.nvmlDeviceGetName`.
 - [`AMDGPU.getName`][zeus.device.gpu.amd.AMDGPU.getName] calls `amdsmi.amdsmi_get_gpu_asic_info`.

-### AMD GPU Quirks
+### Notes on AMD GPUs

 #### AMD GPUs Initialization
-`amdsmi.amdsmi_get_energy_count` can sometimes return invalid values.
+`amdsmi.amdsmi_get_energy_count` sometimes returns invalid values on certain GPUs or ROCm versions (e.g., MI100 on ROCm 6.2).
 See [ROCm issue #38](https://github.com/ROCm/amdsmi/issues/38) for more details.
-During the [`AMDGPUs`][zeus.device.gpu.AMDGPUs] object initialization, `amdsmi.amdsmi_get_energy_count` is polled twice for each GPU, with a 0.5-second delay between polls.
+During the [`AMDGPUs`][zeus.device.gpu.AMDGPUs] object initialization, we call `amdsmi.amdsmi_get_energy_count` twice for each GPU, with a 0.5-second delay between calls.
 This difference is compared to power measurements to determine if `amdsmi.amdsmi_get_energy_count` is stable and reliable.
 Initialization takes 0.5 seconds regardless of the number of AMD GPUs.

-`amdsmi.amdsmi_get_power_info` provides "average_socket_power" and "current_socket_power" fields, but the "current_socket_power" field frequently returns "N/A." During the [`AMDGPUs`][zeus.device.gpu.AMDGPUs] object initialization, this method is checked, and if "N/A" is returned, the [`AMDGPU.getInstantPowerUsage`][zeus.device.gpu.amd.AMDGPU.getInstantPowerUsage] method is disabled.
+`amdsmi.amdsmi_get_power_info` provides "average_socket_power" and "current_socket_power" fields, but the "current_socket_power" field is sometimes not supported and returns "N/A." During the [`AMDGPUs`][zeus.device.gpu.AMDGPUs] object initialization, this method is checked, and if "N/A" is returned, the [`AMDGPU.getInstantPowerUsage`][zeus.device.gpu.amd.AMDGPU.getInstantPowerUsage] method is disabled.
 Instead, [`AMDGPU.getAveragePowerUsage`][zeus.device.gpu.amd.AMDGPU.getAveragePowerUsage] needs to be used.

 #### Supported AMD SMI Versions
-Only ROCm >= 6.1 is supported, as earlier versions of `amdsmi.amdsmi_get_energy_count` do not return updated values.
+Only ROCm >= 6.1 is supported, as the AMDSMI APIs for power and energy return wrong values.
 For more information, see [ROCm issue #22](https://github.com/ROCm/amdsmi/issues/22).
 Ensure your `amdsmi` and ROCm versions are up to date.